wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-dockerextension.md

 + [How to use the Docker VM Extension from the Azure Command-line Interface (Azure CLI)]
 + [How to use the Docker VM Extension with the Azure Classic Management Portal]
-+ [How to Get Started Quickly with Docker in the Azure  Marketplace]  gallery] 
++ [How to Get Started Quickly with Docker in the Azure Marketplace]

 To learn more about the extension and how it works, see the [Docker Extension User Guide](https://github.com/Azure/azure-docker-extension/blob/master/README.md).